-In selecting permissible values for Person-unit identifier type, mental health organisation type, where all ABF MHC NBEDS person identifiers are unique internally but do not match to a related non-mental health data set (i.e. APC NMDS and NAP NBEDS) then Code 02 state or territory Health Authority (specialised mental health) should be applied.
+In selecting permissible values for Person-unit identifier type, mental health organisation type, where all ABF MHC NBEDS person identifiers are unique internally but do not match to a related non-mental health data set (for example the APC NMDS and NAP NBEDS) then Code 02 state or territory Health Authority (specialised mental health) should be applied.

-At this stage, IHPA does not intend to link internal data sets to external data sets (i.e. CMHC NMDS and RMHC NMDS), and IHPA does not intend to link to the NOCC data.
+At this stage, IHPA does not intend to link internal data sets to external data sets (for example the CMHC NMDS and RMHC NMDS), and IHPA does not intend to link to the NOCC data.